melissamcewen/build-a-bot-workshop/write-code.md

 ```

 :tada: **Activity** :tada:
 Discuss what the example parts might mean and what data structures they contain.
+See if you can find an example of a:

+* String
+* Object
+* Array